Skip to content

 This includes a scale of how severely your Depression negatively affects your daily ability to function.

-Generally, your finally VA Rating for Depression depends upon the “Severity of Your Symptoms,” as well as how those symptoms impact your Occupational and Social Impairment—meaning your work, your life, and your social functioning.
+Generally, your final VA Rating for Depression depends upon the “Severity of Your Symptoms,” as well as how those symptoms impact your Occupational and Social Impairment—meaning your work, your life, and your social functioning.

 The VA Disability Ratings for Depression are as follows: 0%, 10%, 30%, 50%, 70%, or 100%.